 In general terms, a Business Associate is a person or entity that performs a service for the System, which involves the use of protected health information.
-If a person, entity or vendor performs a service for the System, which involves the use of protected health information they are considered a Business Associate.
-In order for CHS to share protected health information with a Business Associate and in order to allow a Business Associate to receive protected health information on our behalf, the System must enter into a written agreement with the Business Associate, in which the Business Associate agrees to appropriately safeguard the information.
-In order to comply with HIPAA regulations, vendors identified as Business Associates will follow the obligations set forth in the Business Associate Agreement.
-It is the duty of every CHS associate or CHS Business Associate to report suspected or actual compromised protected health information (unauthorized acquisition, access, use or disclosure) immediately to the CHS Security Officer for investigation.
+In order for CHS to share protected health information with a business associate and in order to allow a Business Associate to receive protected health information on our behalf, the System must enter into a written agreement with the Business Associate, in which the Business Associate agrees to appropriately safeguard the information.
+In order to comply with HIPAA regulations, vendors identified as Business Associates will follow the obligations set forth in the Business Associate agreement.
+It is the duty of every CHS associate or CHS Business Associate to report suspected or actual compromised protected health information (unauthorized acquisition, access, use or disclosure) immediately to the CHS Privacy Officer for investigation.

-Section VII Gifts, Gratuities & Discounts
+Section VI Gifts, Gratuities & Discounts

 In order to maintain a professional work environment and to prevent a potential conflict of interest no associate may accept, directly or indirectly, more than a nominal gift as defined by the Organization from patients, families, sponsors, visitors, vendors or contractors.
 Appearance of improper activity shall be avoided with regard to the acceptance of such nominal gifts.
-It is required that CHS constituents will disclose all CHS business related offered and/or received gifts, gratuities or discounts to their supervisor or the Corporate Compliance Officer.
+It is required that CHS constituents will disclose all CHS business related offered and/or received gifts, gratuities or discounts to their super-visor or the Compliance Officer.
 Such circumstances include instances of acceptance of gifts, meals, social and entertainment events and honoraria.